MLacra/qualitymetrics/README.md

         10. TL - incomplete FPs: tuple level incomplete false positives.
 Implicitly, the number of *full* false positive tuples, i.e., with all values different from the ground truth = the value in col #7 - #10.
         11. TL - incomplete FNs: tuple level incomplete false negatives.
 Implicitly, the number of *full* false negative tuples, i.e., with all values missing = the value in col #8 - #11.
         12->18.
 The same examplantion as in 3->8 but at attribute (cell) level.
-* Another file is produced with the name __output_file_name_plot.csv__ where it is easy to select the produced data so as to compute a plot such as the one bellow.
+* Another file is produced with the name __output_file_name_plot.csv__ where it is easy to select the produced data so as to compute a plot such as the one below.

 ![Plot example for measuring complete/incomplete tuples in the tested dataset](plot_example.png)